Up to 50% off sofas & mattresses — limited‑time deals.

 Back Support 3.9 Comfortable, but softer back needs posture awareness

-Seat Depth Fit 4.2 A better all-heights fit than deeper loungers
+Seat Depth Fit 4.2 Better all-heights fit than deeper loungers

-Durability 4.0 Solid build feel; cushion maintenance is the ongoing task
+Durability 4.0 Solid build feel; cushion upkeep is the ongoing task

-Ease of Movement / Repositioning 4.2 Manageable size for rearranging and room resets
+Ease of Movement 4.2 Manageable size for rearranging and room resets

 Myriem 87" Fabric Sofa